MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/refs-deduplication-and-compression.md

 - **Data deduplication.** In this phase, the redundant blocks are single-instanced and tracked using ReFS block cloning.

-- **Compression.** In this phase, heatmaps are used to identify when a block of data was last used and compresses only unused data.
+- **Compression.** In this phase, heatmaps are used to identify infrequently accessed or cold data.
+Then the compression algorithms are applied to the selected data blocks to reduce their size.
+However, you can change the compression setting based on the type of data being compressed, from infrequently accessed to frequently accessed data or hot data.

 ### What happens when the duration limit is reached before the volume is fully optimized?